djson98/HAI-lab-KNU.github.io/content/blog/ai-complaint-classification/index.md

 ---
-title: "AI Complaint Classification for University IT Services"
+title: "AI Complaint Classification for University IT Service Management & Cloud Services"
 date: "2024-01-10"
-description: "This project focuses on developing an AI system to automatically classify and route IT service complaints in university environments, improving response times and service quality."
+description: "This project focuses on developing an AI system to automatically classify and route IT service complaints in university environments including K-Cloud portal and mobile app, improving response times and service quality."
+thumbnail: "/images/itsm3.png"
+image1: "/images/itsm3.png"
+image2: "/images/itsm.png"
 ---

-This project investigates the application of artificial intelligence and natural language processing techniques to automatically classify IT service complaints in university settings.
+This project investigates the application of artificial intelligence and natural language processing techniques to automatically classify IT service complaints in university settings, specifically focusing on K-Cloud portal and mobile app services.
 The system aims to improve the efficiency of IT support services by accurately categorizing incoming complaints and routing them to appropriate departments.

 **Key Research Areas:**
 - Natural Language Processing
 - Text Classification
 - IT Service Management
 - University IT Systems
+- K-Cloud Portal Services
+- Mobile App Integration

 **Methodology:**
 - Machine learning models for text classification